 Telling Our Story Together

-At our annual AISA luncheon at the AAIE conference, we have enjoyed telling our stories to each other, often laughing at the many absurdities we have observed or experienced, sometimes shedding tears when there was a poignant moment, and always, always sharing our love for our schools and most especially, the awesome African continent and its gracious people.
-Now it is time to capture some of these stories in writing.
+At our annual AISA luncheon, we have enjoyed telling our stories to each other, often laughing at the many absurdities we have observed or experienced, sometimes shedding tears when there was a poignant moment, and always, always sharing our love for our schools and most especially, the awesome African continent and its gracious people.